-What do Norway rats look like?
+What do Norway Rats look like?

 Norway rats are nocturnal.
 They also have very poor eyesight.
 So they use their whiskers in order to feel their way around their environment.
-Norway rats will also create runways; they will follow the same path or “runway” from their nest to food source.
+These rats will also create runways; they will follow the same path or “runway” from their nest to a food source.
 There are usually greasy marks from their fur along the walls of their runway, fresh tracks, and of course fresh droppings.

 Norway rats are very dangerous to have within a home or business.
 They have very powerful jaws and teeth that can chew through and damage almost anything including pipes, flooring, and drywall; they will also cause damages to inventory in warehouses and other commercial buildings and damage personal belongings in homes.